4paradigm/OpenMLDB/docs/en/reference/sql/ddl/CREATE_TABLE_STATEMENT.md

 # CREATE TABLE
  The `CREATE TABLE` statement is used to create a table.
 The table name must be unique in one database.
-If the table with the same name in a database is created repeatedly, an error will occur.

 ## Syntax